Soulmate Dreams: Dreaming about the Love of Your Life

-Soulmates are really misunderstood.
-They come in all shapes and sizes, and in all types of relationships: parent, child, sibling, friend, grandparent—even rivals and enemies.
-A soulmate is someone who comes into this world with you to be part of each other’s lives, for a brief time or a lifetime.
+They do exist, but soulmates are really misunderstood.
+They come in all shapes and sizes and all types of relationships: parent, child, sibling, friend, grandparent—even rivals and enemies.
+A soulmate is someone who comes into this world with you to be part of each other’s lives for a brief time or a lifetime.
 For love.
 For sharing.
 For sex.
 For caring.
 Most of all, for growth and wholeness.

 Soulmates help us grow, and growth is often spurred through adversity.
-Soulmates can be our most difficult and challenging relationships.
-Some end tragically.
+Soulmate relationships can be our most difficult and challenging.
+Some end badly or even tragically.
 But in the big picture, every experience that helps us grow is worth it.

-Soulmates incarnate into this world with us with a purpose in mind, a plan, then it’s up to us to follow through.
-They reincarnate with us through many lifetimes.
+We incarnate into this world with a purpose in mind, a mission, a plan, then it’s up to us to follow through.
+Soulmates reincarnate with us during multiple lifetimes to carry out that plan.
 If you don’t know that reincarnation is real, check out the research of Dr. Jim Tucker and Dr. Ian Stevenson.

-Today I want to share with you a young woman’s amazing experience that starts with a recurring dream.
-She dreams about being strapped to a boulder the size of the Earth and senses someone strapped to the other side of it, and feels hopeless about ever knowing this person with a world full of people standing between them.
+Today I want to share with you a young woman’s amazing experience that begins with a recurring dream.
+She’s strapped to a boulder the size of the Earth and senses someone strapped to the other side of it.
+She feels hopeless about ever knowing this person with a world full of people standing between them.
 If either of them move out of unison, they both will die.
 In the second part of the dream, she sees a gate with no fence, in a setting that’s heavenly.
-She senses presences there and they force her to accept their power.
-With it, she starts to see artwork, very distinct styling.
+She senses presences there and they make her accept their power.
+With it, she starts to see artwork in her mind’s eye, very distinct styling.
 Beautiful.
 Below is an example:

-They are soulmates who first met (in this lifetime) in their dreams.
+They are soulmates who first met in their dreams, but their history stretches back lifetimes.